buying an apartment unit

 Proof of ownership of a condo unit in Thailand

 When it is a true licensed condo the transfer and registration of ownership of a condo and amendments on the title deed always takes place at the land department's local or provincial land office.
 The unit title deed is the certificate for ownership of the condo unit and is issued and administrated by the local or provincial land office where the condo is located.
 The person having their name shown on the apartment unit deed has the legal right to the unit.
-Each apartment unit in a condominium building has an ownership title deed issued by the Land Department (sample image right).
+Each apartment unit in a condominium building has an ownership title deed issued by the Land Department (sample image above).
 The title deed contains among others the following information:

 |1. position and location of the land and area of the land of the condominium.